hippopenny/hippopenny.github.io/_posts/2024-03-31-merge-tower-defense-2048.md

 Ready to embark on this unique fusion of 2048 puzzles and exhilarating tower defense action?
 If you ever need support, you can reach out to us at support@hippopenny.com.

-For more information, please review our Terms of Service at https://www.hippopenny.com/termsofservice/ and Privacy Policy at https://www.hippopenny.com/crypthesiaprivacypolicy/

 <!-- [![AppStore](/assets/images/appstore-badge-black.svg){: width="150"}](https://apps.apple.com/us/app/td2048/id6466251387)
 [![PlayStore](/assets/images/google-play-badge.png){: width="185"}](https://play.google.com/store/apps/details?id=com.hippopenny.grandtheftbank)